kube-logging/logging-operator/docs/multi-worker.md

         volumeMode: Filesystem
 ```

-Lastly we can increase the number of fluentd-workers that are used per Pod:
+Lastly we can increase the number of fluentd-workers that are used per Pod and set the rootDir field.
+It is important that those two settings are changed together otherwise the fluentd process will not work correctly:
 ```yaml
 fluentd:
   nodeSelector: